 It said that Wife’s pleadings asked for “such further items as the court deemed appropriate.”
 That language allowed the lower court to include the debt not specifically raised.

 Finally, Mr. Neal takes issue with the judge’s determination that his retirement was community property.
 The Court of Appeals said that retirement pay is part of an employee’s compensation package.
 How much Mrs. Neal should receive depends on the laws of the state where Mr. Neal worked while married.

 When a couple lives in a community property state the entire time a spouse works, all earnings are community property.
 Therefore, the other spouse gets 50% of the retirement pension.

 However, this was not the case here.
-Husband joined the Air Force before the marriage.
+The husband joined the Air Force before the marriage.
 Then the couple first lived in Oklahoma which is not a community property state.
-All retirement pay attributable to the months Husband was single is his separate property.
+All retirement pay attributable to the month’s Husband was single is his separate property.

 The pension attributable to the time the couple lived in Arizona is community property.
-Wife is entitled to 50%.
+The wife is entitled to 50%.
 Some of the retirement pension is attributable to the couple’s stay in Oklahoma.

 The trial court must determine how much Wife receives of that pension under Oklahoma law.

 The Court remanded the case to the trial court to determine how the retirement pension should be divided.